Shawn Camp (singer)

 Darrell DeShawn Camp (born August 29, 1966) is an American musician who performs country and Americana music.
 Originally signed to Reprise Records in 1993 as a recording artist, Camp charted two minor singles on the U.S. Billboard Hot Country Singles & Tracks charts that year.
 Since then he has found success as a songwriter, having co-written hit singles for many country music artists, including Willie Nelson, Garth Brooks, Josh Turner, Brooks & Dunn, and Blake Shelton, although he continues to record his own material as well.
+The 2023 Grammy Awards presented the legendary Willie Nelson's "A Beautiful Time" with "Country Album of The Year".
+The title cut, along with album cut, "We're Not Happy ('Til You're Not Happy)", were both penned by Camp.